warmist/scripts/docs/fix/noexert-exhaustion.rst

 ======================

 .. dfhack-tool::
-    :summary: Sets Exhaustion of NOEXERT units to 0, curing 'Tired'
+    :summary: Prevents NOEXERT units from getting tired when training.
     :tags: fort bugfix units

 This tool zeroes the "exhaustion" counter of all NOEXERT units (e.g. Vampires, Necromancers, and Intelligent Undead),